 Course offerings include Geometry in Form III, Algebra II in Form IV, Precalculus in Form V, and Advanced Placement Calculus AB and Applied Calculus in Form VI, although some students may take a different sequence of courses because of acceleration.
 Courses are generally offered at two levels: a standard (B) level and an accelerated (A) level.

 This is a standard course in Euclidean geometry covering the following topics: parallelism and perpendicularity, triangle properties and congruence, similarity, right triangles (including right-triangle trigonometry), circles, and surface areas and volumes (plane figures and solids).
-Two-column proofs are introduced and used extensively.
+Proofs of different types are introduced and used extensively.
 Geometer’s Sketchpad (a computer software program) is utilized on a regular basis to let students develop conjectures about various properties of geometric figures.
-Coordinate geometry is integrated into all of the aforementioned topics of study.
-Text (ebook): Geometry, McGraw Hill Education.
+Coordinate geometry is integrated into all topics.
+Text: Geometry, McGraw Hill Education.

-After a very brief review of exponential, logarithmic, polynomial, rational, and trigonometric functions the course offers a detailed study of the concepts of calculus: limits, derivatives, integrals, and and their uses.
+This course is designed for students who are interested in pursuing a math, science, or business-related field of study after high school, or for those individuals who appreciate the world of functions and want to further challenge themselves.
+After a very brief review of exponential, logarithmic, polynomial, rational, and trigonometric functions, the course offers a detailed study of the concepts of calculus: limits, derivatives, and integrals.
 Some real-world applications, including those in business, physics, and other sciences, are emphasized throughout the course.
-Graphing calculators (TI-84 Plus), the use of which is essential to the course-work, are required of all students.
-Text (ebook) Lial, Calculus with Applications, 11th Edition, Pearson.
+Graphing calculators are required for this course.
+Text (ebook) Lial, Calculus with Applications, 11th Edition, Pearson.n.

 This is a standard first-term college course in differential and integral calculus that follows the Advanced Placement curriculum.
 Limits are investigated, leading to a study of differentiation and integration.
 Application problems from physics, engineering, business and economics are an essential part of the course.
 Graphing calculators (Ti-84 Plus), the use of which is essential to the course work, are required of all students.
-Text (ebook): Calculus: Graphical, Algebraic, Numerical; Pearson
+Text (Pearson ebook): Calculus: Graphical, Algebraic, Numerical by Demana & Finney

 Topics in this course include collecting data, constructing and interpreting graphical displays, counting techniques, probability, the normal distribution, confidence intervals, measures of spread, correlation and regression, and the mathematics of voting.
-This course may not be offered every year.
 Text: Elementary Statistics; Pearson Prentice Hall